Description

 'The compound annual growth rate isn't a true return rate, but rather a representational figure.
 It is essentially a number that describes the rate at which an investment would have grown if it had grown the same rate every year and the profits were reinvested at the end of each year.
 In reality, this sort of performance is unlikely.
 However, CAGR can be used to smooth returns so that they may be more easily understood when compared to alternative investments.'

-• Looking at the compounded annual growth rate (CAGR) of 22% in the last 5 years of Vertex Pharmaceuticals, we see it is relatively larger, thus better in comparison to the benchmark SPY (14.7%)
+• Looking at annual performance (CAGR) in of 23.5% in the period of the last 3 years, we see it is relatively higher, thus better in comparison to SPY (13.2%).

 Volatility: